Away With The Steiners

 Red dates and yellow dates at the market.

 This might seem like an obvious choice for the list, but if you are visiting Jaisalmer at any time of year it can get hot, hot.
-And cooling down with a Kulfi or ice block just makes sense.
+Cooling down with a Kulfi (ice block) just makes sense.

 If you haven’t yet tried Kulfi this is a worthwhile (and cooling) food in Jaisalmer to try.